 This report provides both summary and detailed figures on the amount of local authority collected municipal waste in Northern Ireland in the latest reporting year, as well as trend data over the last number of years.
 The data is broken down by waste management groups and district councils.

 Please note that since initial publication on 27th November 2014 an error has been identified and corrected.
 Details are available in the revision note.

-Previous editions back to 2009/10 are available from the publications archive.
+Previous editions back to 2009/10 are available from the statistical archive.